akka/akka-management/bootstrap-joining-demo/aws-api-ecs/README.md

 # Step 1: Examine the source code

-Examine the source code.
-See how simple it is.
-There is no hard coding of seed node IPs or host names in the application config.
+Examine the source code; you'll notice the lack of need for manual configuration of IPs or host names for the cluster to form - the discovery mechanisms will do this for us.

 # Step 2: Create the ECR repository

-You can do this manually via the web console by creating an ECR repo called `bootstrap-joining-demo-aws-api-ecs`, _or_ by running the included CloudFormation wrapper script:
+You can do this manually via the web console by creating an ECR repository called `bootstrap-joining-demo-aws-api-ecs`, _or_ by running the included CloudFormation wrapper script:

 `./scripts/create-infrastucture.sh`